 Look, I am going to be candid here.
 It sucks to be at home, day in day out, under the lockdown.
 And be scared.
 And look at the phone screen all the time, whether Netflixing or searching for Corona memes or something else.
 Whatever.
 Time to time, Trump or others make appearances, with their bat … Read more 30 Things That will Happen in Kolkata When lockdown Ends

 About this blog: Kolkata biryani stands as a triumph on the face of food fascists.
 Not just the present political skirmishes but it survived the British colonists, the riot that rendered partition to the subcontinent and whatever followed suit.
 It made its way to the commoners from the lavish regal kitchen with elan.
-Unequivocally, it … Read more The Potato Biryani of Kolkata and Where to Find The Best One!
+Unequivocally, it … Read more The Potato in Mutton Biryani of Kolkata and Where to Find The Best One!

 About this blog: Indian folk art is not just sustainable, they are ecologically made out of scraps and take unforeseen aesthetic shapes. often times, they are the yield of a thriving cottage industry.
 Women folks of a village make them in their lone time, in between household chores and performing mammoth other responsibilities, which range … Read more Saras Mela: a Winter Handicraft Fair in Kolkata